 During our time researching the iOS 9.1 jailbreak app compatibility most apps work, but there are some that crash and some that even crash Springboard.

-Ayeris is a stunning iOS 9 theme that looks great on the iPhone 6s and iPhone 6s Plus as well as older iPhones.
+Ayeris is a stunning iPhone theme that looks great on the iPhone and the larger iPhone 6s Plus as well as older iPhones.
 The theme is one that we've used for several years, and it still looks great on the slightly tweaked look of iOS 9.
 There are 300 icons included, system-wide user interface skins, status bar icons and different dock modes.